sergiorico/backend/docs/api.rst

    :>jsonarr Entry: An `Entry`_ object.

+   :statuscode 400: must provide id, id must be an integer
+   :statuscode 404: no collection with that id exists

 .. http:post:: /v1/collection/

    Create a new collection.

-   :string name: the collection's name (doesn't have to be unique).
+   :param name: the collection's name (doesn't have to be unique).
+   :type name: string

+   :statuscode 400: must provide name
+   :statuscode 401: must be logged in to create new collections

 Only requests with an attached session id, where the user is directly connected to the specified collection, are allowed access to these routes.